TohidEq/TohidEq/.dotfiles/README.md

 # open shell config with nano or vim or vscode or ...
 nano ~/.config/fish/config.fish
 # add this line at the end of the config file
+# PLS change  /TOHID-EQ/   to your home directory name
 set PATH /home/tohid-eq/myScripts/ $PATH

 ```